bfriesen/RandomSkunk.Results/RandomSkunk.Results.Http/README.md

 ## HttpClient extension methods

-To make it easier to get a result value representing an HTTP operation, several extension methods for `HttpClient` are provided.
+To make it easier to get a result object representing an HTTP operation, several extension methods for `HttpClient` are provided.

 ```c#
 public async Task<Maybe<T>> ExampleTryGetFromJsonAsync<T>()